RumeelHussainbnb/CoreDAODocs/docs/Learn/governance.md

 sidebar_position: 2
 ---

-# Governance in Core DAO
+# Governance on the Core Chain
 ---

-Core DAO's governance system is designed to ensure a decentralized and democratic management of the Core Chain network.
+Core Chain's governance system is designed to ensure a decentralized and democratic management of the Core Chain network.
 It empowers the community to actively participate in decision-making processes that shape the ecosystem's future, from protocol changes to feature implementations and more.
-This section outlines the governance structureof the Core DAO ecosystem.
+This section outlines the governance structure of the Core Chain ecosystem.

 ## Progressive Decentralization Strategy

-The Core DAO's governance is designed to evolve over time, with a phased approach that begins with necessary centralization for network establishment and progressively hands over control to the community as it grows and stabilizes.
+The Core Chain's governance is designed to evolve over time, with a phased approach that begins with necessary centralization for network establishment and progressively hands over control to the community as it grows and stabilizes.

 * **Stage 1: Offchain Governance**
     - Proposals and decisions are conducted offchain through Core Improvement Proposals (CIPs).